Breaking Power and Class by Becoming a Tyrant

 Stalin and Mao Zedong’s pre-revolutionary lives ran parallel in unexpected ways.
 Superficially, they both had abusive fathers, but that’s more salacious than salient.
 Caste and educational similarities, on the other hand, hold some significance.
 Like Stalin, Mao came from laborers, albeit financially successful ones.
 Like Stalin, Mao pursued literacy out of cultural tradition, not an academic one.

 By the time of Mao’s birth, the bureaucracy of the Qing Empire was quickly crumbling in the face of Westernization and modernity.
 The Man Awakened from Dreams chronicles the decline well for those interested in detail, but the gist is simple.
 The Qing Empire had an extensive system for accounting and managing its government.
-Nevertheless, rural families still believed in the viability of that system as a profession.
+Rural families still believed in the viability of that system as a profession despite its imminent demise.

-Mao’s family was one of those families.
+Mao’s family was among them.
 He started primary school with the assumption he’d fall into an older tradition, similar to how Stalin pursued the priesthood.
 He didn’t care for his Confucian texts, but instead read fiction.
 Surprisingly, his political life didn’t start until 13, when he fled from an arranged marriage to a nearby province.
 He continued to attend school, but he branched out into student-led protests and replaced fiction with politics.
 The rest, as they say, is history.

 Mao’s experience was apparently the rule, not the exception.
 Historian Peter Zarrow writes,